 - Official GMAT Score (minimum of 580)

-For information on the Graduate Management Admission Test (GMAT) please visit mba.com.
+For information on the Graduate Management Admission Test (GMAT) please visit the GMAT page (hyperlink to common GMAT page).
 You must complete the analytical section of the GMAT also.

 - Proof of Canadian Citizenship, Permanent Residence, or Refugee Status (where applicable)

 Where applicable, applicants must include a certified copy of their birth certificate, Permanent Resident card, Canadian Citizen Card, or Refugee Status papers.
 International students must include a copy of their current passport.